GSAPP-CDP/Smorgasbord/src/content/modules/4-grasshopper-intro/4-4-GH-Intro-Housekeeping.md

 ---

-# Grasshopper Organizational Best Practices
+# Grasshopper Documentation Best Practices

+![description](images/4-4-0_Overview-Image.PNG)
+*Documentation best practive applied to the parametric tower.*

 ## Module Summary

-![description](images/4-4-0_Overview-Image.PNG)
-*This is the parametric tower you have developed so far with best practices applied.*

 Before we develop our parametric tower further, we are going to pause and introduce best practices for developing clean and clear grasshopper definitions through techniques for organizing, grouping, labeling and color coding.